Kapendev/parin/TOUR.md

     }
     ```

-- Using the Arrow Keys
+- Using the arrow keys:

     ```d
     auto position = Vec2(8);